BenConstable9/personal-blog/content/posts/improving-retrieval-augmented-generation-with-semantic-ranking.md

 ### 2. Why A Custom Plugin?

 Semantic Kernel includes basic support for [On Your Data](https://techcommunity.microsoft.com/t5/ai-azure-ai-services-blog/on-your-data-is-now-generally-available-in-azure-openai-service/ba-p/4059514) as shown in this [sample](https://github.com/microsoft/semantic-kernel/blob/01e826ddc1a35ae53a7134e46642297919ed79aa/python/samples/concepts/on_your_data/azure_chat_gpt_with_data_api_vector_search.py).
-This provides a great starting point for basic RAG applications, however combining the On Your Data functionality, alongside planners to give Chain of Thought reasoning is incompatible at the time of writing.
+This provides a great starting point for basic RAG applications, however combining the On Your Data functionality, alongside planners to give Chain of Thought reasoning, is incompatible at the time of writing.

-If you want to combine the power of a planner, with indexed documents, you need to develop a custom functions.
+If you want to combine the power of a planner with indexed documents, you need to develop a custom functions.
 This is essential for allowing the LLM to think through the steps, formulate a plan and use the two data sources as it thinks is necessary.

 ### 3. Semantic Config